lisp-docs/cl-language-reference/docs/chap-3/d-e-lambda-lists/_d-e-e-b-c-lambdalistdirected-destructuring-by-lambda-lists.md

-An extension of data-directed destructuring of <ClLinks  term={"tree"}><i>trees</i></ClLinks> is lambda-list-directed destructuring.
+An extension of data-directed destructuring of <GlossaryTerm  term={"tree"}><i>trees</i></GlossaryTerm> is lambda-list-directed destructuring.
 This derives from the analogy between the three-element destructuring pattern